Universal quantum computing with twist-free and temporally encoded lattice surgery: Protocol for Twist-free lattice surgery

 Our twist-free approach uses up to two logical ancillas, a $\ket{0}$ ancilla that is repeatedly reset and sometimes a $\ket{Y}$ ancilla that is reused.
 Therefore, we have an additive $+2$ logical qubit cost.
 The runtime cost is dominated by steps 2 and 3.
 All other steps use only single-qubit operations that effectively take zero time in lattice surgery.
 Therefore, the runtime has doubled compared to the runtime of measuring a Pauli operator free from $Y$ terms.
 If steps 2 and 3 each fail with probability $\mathbb{P}$ (e.g as in \cref{eq:Perror}), then whole protocol fails with probability $\mathbb{P}' = 2 \mathbb{P}(1-\mathbb{P}) \approx 2 \mathbb{P}$.
 This is a minor effect since failure probabilities are exponentially suppressed by increasing the runtime $d_m$ and using large enough $d_x$ and $d_z$ code distances.

 In \cref{fig:TwistFree2}, we show an example of how the circuit picture of Pauli measurements in \cref{fig:TwistFree} can be explicitly mapped into a 2D lattice surgery protocol consisting only of $XZ$-Pauli operator measurements.
 We present our protocol for thin rectangular surface codes, though our protocol would also work for square surface code patches.
 First, we notice how the temporary $\ket{0}$ ancilla is prepared in the spare routing space provided for performing lattice surgery, so that it does not actually contribute to the space overhead.
 Notice also that to accomplish the $ Z[\mathbf{v}] \otimes X_A $ measurement in panel 4, there is one region (highlighted in pink) where we measure elongated stabilizers.
 Here we have assumed that the hardware is permanently deformed in this region.
+In other words, the circuit is \textbf{hardwired} at this location so that the elongated stabilizer can be measured with minimal performance loss compared to any other weight-four stabilizers (for instance, by using longer resonators) and thus does not require additional ancilla qubits.
 Alternatively, these elongated stabilizers could also be measured in a homogeneous hardware layout but with a modified procedure for performing the measurement.
 For instance, one could use two ancilla qubits prepared in a GHZ state to measure the elongated stabilizers.
 However, since the result of the stabilizer measurement would be given by the product of the measurement outcomes of both ancillas, and due to the extra fault locations, using GHZ states would increase the total measurement failure probability of the elongated checks.
 Another possibility would be to use the second ancilla qubit as a flag qubit \cite{CR1,CR2,CB18,ChamberlandMagic,SCC19,TCL20,chamberland2020very,ChamberlandHeavyHex,ChamberlandColorCode,CR3,ReichardtFlag,TL21}.
-However, by doing so, one might require an additional time step to perform all two-qubit gates for the stabilizer measurements while avoiding scheduling conflicts.
+However, by doing so, one might require an additional time CNOT step per round of stabilizer measurements to perform all two-qubit gates for the stabilizer measurements while avoiding scheduling conflicts.